sergeshustoff/dikt/README.md

 ### @CreateSingle and @ProvideSingle

-Same as @Create and @Provide, but creates a lazy property and return value from it.
+Same as @Create and @Provide, but each annotation tells compiler to create a lazy property in containing class and return value from that property.
 Functions marked with @CreateSingle and @ProvideSingle don't support parameters.

 ### @UseConstructors